castorini/pyserini/docs/experiments-unicoil.md

  -input collections/msmarco-doc-per-passage-expansion-unicoil-d2q-b8/ \
  -index indexes/lucene-index.msmarco-doc-unicoil-d2q-b8 \
  -generator DefaultLuceneDocumentGenerator -impact -pretokenized \
- -threads 72 -optimize
+ -threads 12
 ```

 The important indexing options to note here are `-impact -pretokenized`: the first tells Anserini not to encode BM25 doclengths into Lucene's norms (which is the default) and the second option says not to apply any additional tokenization on the uniCOIL tokens.

-The indexing speed may vary; on a modern desktop with an SSD (using 12 threads, per above), indexing takes around 20 minutes.
+The indexing speed may vary; on a modern desktop with an SSD (using 12 threads, per above), indexing takes around an hour.

 ## Retrieval
 We can now run retrieval: